NeuralSurv: Deep Survival Analysis with Bayesian Uncertainty Quantification: Experiments

 To comprehensively evaluate \textit{NeuralSurv}, we conduct experiments on eight real survival datasets: the chemotherapy for colon cancer (COLON), the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC), the Rotterdam and German Breast Cancer Study Group (GBSG), the National Wilm's Tumor Study (NWTCO), the Worcester Heart Attack Study (WHAS), the Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatment (SUPPORT), the Veterans administration Lung Cancer trial (VLC) and the Sac 3 simulation study.
 Each dataset is subsampled to 125 observations to highlight the advantages of a Bayesian approach in data-scarce regimes.
 The data is randomly partitioned into five equally sized folds, with each fold serving as a distinct train/test split, comprising 100 training samples and 25 test samples per fold.

-Table~\ref{tab:survival_results} presents the results on the held-out test sets for three representative datasets, while results for the remaining datasets are shown in Table~\ref{tab:further_deep_survival_results}.
-Across all eight datasets, \textit{NeuralSurv} achieves the best IPCW IBS score on seven, demonstrating superior calibration performance compared to benchmark methods.
-This improvement can be attributed to the Bayesian framework, which naturally incorporates model uncertainty and provides better regularization in data-scarce settings.
+Table~\ref{tab:survival_results} presents the C-index and IPCW IBS on the held-out test sets for three representative datasets, while results for the remaining datasets, as well as D-Calibration and KM-Calibration, are shown in Tables~\ref{tab:further_deep_survival_results}–\ref{tab:further_deep_survival_results_2}.
+Across eight datasets, \textit{NeuralSurv} achieves the best IPCW IBS score on seven, highlighting superior overall calibration compared to benchmarks.
+It consistently passes D-calibration, together with \textit{Sumo-Net} as the only benchmark achieving this result, while it ranks fifth in KM-calibration.
+This strength arises from its Bayesian framework, which naturally models uncertainty and provides effective regularization in data-scarce settings.
+Beyond calibration, \textit{NeuralSurv} also demonstrates strong discriminative performance, achieving the best C-index in four datasets and the second best in three.

-Additional an ablation study using a larger training set of 250 observations is presented in Table~\ref{tab:survival_results_ablation}. \textit{NeuralSurv} continues to outperform benchmark methods under this setting in terms of calibration performance demonstrating the robustness of the method to training size.
-Furthermore, we also include results from traditional survival models, such as the Cox Proportional Hazards model~\cite{Cox1972}, the Weibull Accelerated Failure Time model~\cite{Carroll2003}, the Random Survival Forest~\cite{Ishwaran2008}, and the Survival Support Vector Machine~\cite{Polsterl2015} in Table~\ref{tab:further_traditional_survival_results}.
-These models, reported, often achieve strong performance in data-scarce regimes.
+An ablation study using a larger training set of 250 observations is presented in Tables~\ref{tab:survival_results_ablation}-\ref{tab:survival_results_ablation_2}. \textit{NeuralSurv} continues to outperform benchmark methods under this setting in terms of calibration performance demonstrating the robustness of the method to training size.
+Furthermore, we also include results from traditional survival models, such as the Cox Proportional Hazards model~\cite{Cox1972}, the Weibull Accelerated Failure Time model~\cite{Carroll2003}, the Random Survival Forest~\cite{Ishwaran2008}, and the Survival Support Vector Machine~\cite{Polsterl2015} in Tables~\ref{tab:further_traditional_survival_results}-\ref{tab:further_traditional_survival_results_2}.
+These models often achieve strong performance in data-scarce regimes.
 However, they are not designed to leverage high-dimensional or complex feature representations, which limits their applicability in modern deep learning contexts.
 Our focus remains on evaluating deep survival methods that can scale with data complexity, but we include these classical baselines for reference and completeness.
+A prior sensitivity analysis for the parameter $\phi$, using priors with double and half the original variance, is presented in Table~\ref{tab:prior_sensitivity_analysis}.
+While the posterior distributions under different priors largely overlapped, their central tendencies occasionally differed, indicating mild to moderate sensitivity to the choice of prior.
+Incorporating prior information remains important, as it helps strike a principled balance between model flexibility and regularization.